Breast Cancer Screening - To Learn More About Breast Cancer and Pregnancy

 Health Insurance Plan, United States 1963 [1,2]Age at entry: 40 to 64 years.Randomization: Individual, but with significant imbalances in the distribution of women between assigned arms, as evidenced by menopausal status (P < .0001) and education (P = .05).
 Sample size: 30,000 to 31,092 in study group and 30,565 to 30,765 in control group.
 Consistency of reports: Variation in sample size reports.
 Intervention: Annual two-view mammography (MMG) and CBE for 3 years.
 Control: Usual care.
 Compliance: Nonattenders to first screening (35% of the screened population) were not reinvited.Contamination: Screening MMG was not available outside the trial, but frequency of CBE performance among control women is unknown.Cause of death attribution: Women who died of breast cancer that had been diagnosed before entry into the study were excluded from the comparison between the screening and control groups.
 However, these exclusions were determined differently

-After breast cancer has been diagnosed, tests are done to find out if cancer cells have spread within the breast or to other parts of the body.
-The process used to find out if the cancer has spread within the breast or to other parts of the body is called staging.
+After breast cancer has been diagnosed, tests are done to find out if cancer cells have spread within the breast or to other parts of the body.After breast cancer has been diagnosed, tests are done to find out if cancer cells have spread within the breast or to other parts of the body.
+This process is called staging.
 The information gathered from the staging process determines the stage of the disease.
-It is important to know the stage in order to plan treatment.Methods used to stage breast cancer can be changed to make them safer for the fetus.
-Standard methods for giving imaging scans can be adjusted so that the fetus is exposed to less radiation.The following tests and procedures may be used in the staging process:Sentinel lymph node biopsy: The removal of the sentinel lymph node during surgery.
+It is important to know the stage in order to plan treatment.
+Breast cancer in men is staged the same as it is in women.
+The spread of cancer from the breast to lymph nodes and other parts of the body appears to be similar in men and women.The following tests and procedures may be used in the staging process:Sentinel lymph node biopsy: The removal of the sentinel lymph node during surgery.
 The sentinel lymph node is the first lymph node to receive lymphatic drainage from a tumor.
 It is the first lymph node the cancer is likely to spread to from the tumor.
 A radioactive substance and/or

-Breast Cancer Treatment (PDQ®): Treatment - Health Professional Information [NCI] - General Information About Breast Cancer
+Breast Cancer Screening - General Information About Breast Cancer